message/iata/NO.md

 The certificate must be:
 - an EU Digital COVID Certificate with a QR code issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland; or
 - a certificate with a QR code issued by Denmark, Norway or Sweden; or
-- an NHS Covid Pass with a QR code, issued by the United Kingdom;
+- an NHS Covid Pass with a QR code, issued in England or Wales (UK);
 - passengers with a diplomatic or service passport;
 - merchant seamen;
 - nationals and residents of Norway with no possibility of getting tested in the departure country;
 - more exemptions can be found at <a href="https://www.fhi.no/en/op/novel-coronavirus-facts-advice/facts-and-general-advice/entry-quarantine-travel-covid19/">https://www.fhi.no/en/op/novel-coronavirus-facts-advice/facts-and-general-advice/entry-quarantine-travel-covid19/</a>
 3. Passengers and airline crew must complete a registration form before arrival.
-The form can be obtained at <a href="http://www.entrynorway.no/">www.entrynorway.no</a> .
+The form can be obtained at <a href="http://www.entrynorway.no/">www.entrynorway.no</a>
 - This does not apply to:
 - airline crew who are not leaving the aircraft;
 - passengers younger than 17 years;